| Alfred Evert | 05.11.2006 |

 Guide Fins

-Guide fins have a pressure-surface D, alongside which fluid is pressed into turning sense.
-Naturally that process affects resistance so movement ahead is delayed some kind.
-Backside E of guide fin produces suction area, into which particles of fluid fall into turning sense, so loss of speed might be compensated.
+The guide fins have a pressure-surface D, alongside which the fluid is pressed into the turning sense.
+Naturally that process affects resistance, so the forward movement is delayed some kind.
+The opposite side E of the guide fin builds a suction area, into which the particles of the fluid fall into turning sense, compensating previous losses.

 That technique may well achieve twist-flows and Schauberger demonstrated that effect with great success.
-If however only single guide fins are installed, at long distances no clear twist-flow is guarantee.
-As an alternative, twist flow is not initiated from border but directly organized that core of potential twist flow.
+If however only one single guide fins is installed, at long distances no clear twist-flow is guarantee.
+As an alternative, the twist flow is not initiated from the border but directly organized at the core of the potential twist.

 Twist only by Suction

-From outside to inside this body, originally symmetric, should change shapes like sketched at G from top to bottom. ´Nose´ like end of body should shift to one side, so step by step profile of wing results.
-At suction side (here each upside) fluid falls back-downside increasingly faster.
-This flow goes on also behind edge and now builds suction of fast flow to slower fluid of downside surface.
-This ´pressure-side of wing´ also could be bended some downward and fluid would not affect pressure towards, just because previous faster flow ´sucks-in´ by that direction.
+From outside to inside this (originally symmetric) body should change its shape like sketched at G from top to bottom.
+The ´nose´ like the end of the body should shift to one side, resulting a wing-profile.
+At the suction side (here each upside) fluid falls downside increasingly faster.
+This flow goes on also behind the edge and the faster flow affects like suction onto the slower flow of the surface below.
+This ´pressure-side of that wing´ is bended some down, however the fluid won´t affect pressure, because ´sucked-off´ by previous faster flow.

-This body thus affects twist motion within pipe, as naturally that body should be installed symmetric to pipe-centre.
-At cross-sectional view (H) through pipe (resp. schematic also through that body) line of nose is marked yellow and line of backside end is marked black.
-However width of that winded wing is much over-drawn, real blades of that ´stator-guide-wheel´ could be constructed much smaller.
+This body affects a twist motion within the pipe, if installed symmetric to the pipe-centre.
+At cross-sectional view (H) through the pipe (resp. schematic also through that body) the line of nose is marked yellow and line of the rear end is marked black.
+However the width of that winded wing is much over-drawn, real blades of that ´stator-guide-wheel´ could be constructed much smaller.

-This principle shape shows two special properties: within centre of pipe is build out potential vortex which will further on autonomously accelerate, so this advantageous motion patter of twist flow will continue relative long within pipe.
-At the other hand, that partial deviation of flow into turning motion is achieved without any pressure, i.e. without resistance and delay of longitudinal movement.
-As particles fall into suction areas by their molecular speed, indeed acceleration of flow in total is achieved.
+This principle shape shows two special properties: within the centre of the pipe comes up a potential vortex which will accelerate autonomously.
+So this advantageous motion patter of a twist flow will continue relative long within the pipe.
+At the other hand, that partial deviation of flow into turning motion is achieved without any pressure, i.e. without resistance and delay of the longitudinal movement.
+As the particles fall into a suction area (respective faster flow) by their molecular speed, the flow in total will be accelerated.

 For free

-At these processes never occurs any energy-transmission (with problems of energy-constant), but only well-aimed order of movements.
-No energy-input is demanded, motions exist all times in any directions, only selection of momentary fitting motions must be done.
-That´s achieved only by organizational measures (as a rule by accordingly shaped walls), which work pure ´passive´, don´t force better order but only permit coming up of useful structures of motions.
+At these processes never occurs any energy-transmission (with the known problems of energy-constant), but only the order of movements is improved.
+No energy-input is demanded, because motions exist all times in any directions and only a selection of momentary fitting motions must be done.
+That´s achieved only by organizational measures (as a rule by accordingly shaped walls).
+These work purely ´passive´ and achieve a better order only by permitting a useful structures of motions.